abadid/cmsc424-spring2018/project5/README.md

 ## Exercises

-If you are using a Windows machine, please run `dos2unix` as below to account for differences in line-endings:
+If you are using a Windows machine, please run `dos2unix` as below to account for differences in line-endings.
+(You should only have to do this once, and then you should be fine for the rest of the project.)
 ```bash
 dos2unix question.*.sh
 ```

-To run a file, type the following (replace `x` by the question number):
+To run a script for a question, type the following (replace `x` by the question number):
 ```bash
 sudo bash question.x.sh
 ```